metachris/micropython-ctl/cli/README.md

 # mctl - command line interface for MicroPython devices

-With `mctl` you can
+With `mctl` you can:

 * manipulate files and directories
+* list all serial devices
 * enter the REPL
 * mount the device into the local filesystem
-* all over serial or network connection
+* use serial or network connection

 ### Installation